A Gaussian Convexity for Logarithmic Moment Generating Functions with Applications in Spin Glasses: Main Results

-Following the replica method, it is an intriguing question to understand $\lim_{N\to\infty}\Gamma_N(\lambda)$ for any $\lambda\in \mathbb{R}.$ It turns out that for any $\lambda\geq 0,$ $\lim_{N\to\infty}\Gamma_N(\lambda)$ admits a Parisi-type formula, see Talagrand \cite{talagrand2007large} and Contucci-Mingione \cite{contucci2019multi}.
-When $\lambda<0$ and the external field vanishes, i.e., $h=0,$ it was conjectured by Dotsenko-Franz-M\'ezard \cite{dotsenko1994partial} that $\lim_{N\to\infty}|\Gamma_N(\lambda)-\Gamma_N(0)|=0$ for all $\lambda<0.$ In \cite{talagrand2007large}, Talagrand validated this conjecture assuming the Parisi hypothsis, which, roughly speaking, states that with positive probability, there exists a sequence of subsets of spin configurations that charge deterministic weights and the spin configurations from distinct subsets are nearly orthogonal to each other, see \cite[Definition 10.1]{talagrand2007large}.
+Following the replica method, it is an intriguing question to understand the exact value and regularity of $\Gamma(\lambda)$ for any $\lambda\in \mathbb{R}.$ It turns out that for any $\lambda\geq 0,$ $\Gamma(\lambda)$ admits a Parisi-type formula, see Talagrand \cite{talagrand2007large} and Contucci-Mingione \cite{contucci2019multi}.
+When $\lambda<0$ and the external field vanishes, i.e., $h=0,$ it was conjectured by Dotsenko-Franz-M\'ezard (DFM) \cite{dotsenko1994partial} that $\Gamma(\lambda)=\Gamma(0)$ for all $\lambda<0.$ In \cite{talagrand2007large}, Talagrand validated this conjecture assuming the Parisi hypothesis, which, roughly speaking, states that with positive probability, there exists a sequence of subsets of spin configurations that charge deterministic weights and the spin configurations from distinct subsets are nearly orthogonal to each other, see \cite[Definition 10.1]{talagrand2007large}.
 This hypothesis was later justified in Jagannath \cite{jagannath2017approximate} relying on Parisi's ultrametricity \cite{panchenko2013parisi}.

-Based on Theorem \ref{thm2}, we obtain an elementary proof for the Dotsenko-Franz-M\'ezard conjecture \cite{dotsenko1994partial} with a quantitative bound.
-To see this, note that $F$ is convex since for any $x,y\in \mathbb{R}^{N^2}$ and $\alpha\in [0,1],$ by H\"older's inequality,
+Based on Theorem \ref{thm2}, we obtain an elementary proof for the DFM conjecture \cite{dotsenko1994partial} with a quantitative bound.
+To see this, note that $F_N$ is convex since for any $x,y\in \mathbb{R}^{N^2}$ and $\alpha\in [0,1],$ by H\"older's inequality,